Pybounce/web_idle/README.md

-#### ToDo
+#### ToDo Alpha 1.0

+- [ ] Auth
+  - Create account
+  - Delete account
+  - JWTokens
+  - Update account (password)
-- [ ] Static data loading
+- [ ] Frontend pages
-  - Must be loaded on web server start and stay
-  - Must be accessible for all other services
+  - Some split between logging in and gameplay
-- [ ] Loot table service
+- [ ] On login data loading
-  - Pretty simple once the static loot table data can be loaded in
-  - Save different itemIds to db
+  - Loading inventory and skillventory
-- [ ] Load in player inventory when they connect
+- [ ] Actual frontend
-  - Probably the SaveSystem will do this
-  -
+  - Make it not shit

 #### To Think About